nathemmanuel/alx-pre_course/README.md

 #New beginnings

 This is a re-introduction to the alx program.
 This project contains my first tasks (unweighed) in Cohort 7 of Alx SE programme.
+The tasks deal with the fundamentals of working with Git.